 Readit News logoReadit News

-davidw · 7 months ago
+davidw · a year ago

 I saw this comment this morning and it feels pretty accurate: